Smithsonite/SmitKub/README.md

 ### organization
-In the same way i handled the primary pipeline and child piplines... you can use the import_tasks to bring it other files containing tasks.
+In the same way i handled the primary pipeline and child pipelines... you can use the import_tasks to bring it other files containing tasks.